 HELPR-1 has the capacity to facilitate onboard training of national teams preparing to respond to natural disasters and emergencies.
 The vessel accommodates training spaces in both outdoor and indoor areas, allowing for simulations of medical and other emergency response missions, water safety training, and disaster preparedness.
 The vessel has a large number of cabins to accommodate teams onboard while they are undertaking training, making it a cost-effective and unique educational experience.

 HELPR-1 carries 44 crew and deployment members comfortably, with capacity for up to 56 during emergency deployments.
 The 14-person marine crew includes two international and twelve Ni-Van crew members.
-The crew includes a Master (Captain) and Chief Engineer, two officers, two additional engineers, a bosun, two deckhands, a cook, a galley assistant, administration officer and two cleaners.
+The crew includes a Master (Captain) and Chief Engineer, two officers, two additional engineers, a bosun, two deckhands, a cook, a galley assistant, administration officer and two housekeepers.
 Accommodation is comfortable, with 26 cabins available, 4 being doubles and 22 twin-shares.

-HELPR-1 can lower a large “explorer” tender into the water, allowing health teams to enter directly from the aft deck and be safely lowered into the water without difficult stair or rope access.
-The explorer tender can be used for the evacuation of at least four stretchered patients at a time, or for other personnel and cargo movements.
+HELPR-1 can lower a large “Explorer” tender into the water, allowing health teams to enter directly from the aft deck and be safely lowered into the water without difficult stair or rope access.
+The Explorer can be used for the evacuation of at least four stretchered patients at a time, or for other personnel and cargo movements.
 HELPR-1 also carries one smaller aluminum tender, suitable for beach and rocky surface landings, and one rigid inflatable rescue craft which is lowered into the water via an onboard crane.